Gautham495/react-native-play-age-range-declaration/README.md

 } from 'react-native-play-age-range-declaration';

 type PlayAgeSignalsResult = {
-  installId?: string;
+  isEligible: boolean; // true if the user is in a region where age verification is legally required installId?: string;
   userStatus?: string; // https://developer.android.com/google/play/age-signals/use-age-signals-api
   error?: string;
 };

 type DeclaredAgeRangeResult = {
-  status?: string;
+  isEligible: boolean; // true if the device supports age features and the API is available status?: string;
   parentControls?: string; // selfDeclared | guardianDeclared
   lowerBound?: number;